chrisdenman/RayTracingInOneWeekend-TheNextWeek/README.md

 ## Future Work

--   Making it as stateless/functional as possible and increasing its concurrency by using coroutines.
 -   Rectangular parallelepipeds.
 -   Triangle support.
 -   Abstracting the description of scenes (maybe a DSL and custom file-format).